Aron Law Firm

 At Aron Law Firm, we have successfully minimized the penalties associated with false positive drug test results for numerous clients.
 Whether your medication or another factor does cause a false positive result, you need a criminal defense lawyer on your side.
 Please note that our services are for individuals whose false positives pertain to criminal charges or parole violations.
 We are not an employment law firm and cannot help you pursue disputes with employers in the result of a false positive on any company-mandated drug test.

-Partner with a California drug crimes defense attorney who knows what it takes to defend inaccurate drug test results.
+Partner with a California attorney who knows what it takes to defend inaccurate drug test results.
 We are dedicated to providing high-quality and thorough representation for individuals who have been accused of crimes.
 Our criminal defense attorneys have a track record of bringing success to our clients, and we can assist you as well.
 Contact Aron Law Firm 24 hours a day, seven days a week, by calling (805) 618-1768 or completing our contact form.

 What Is Legal Under the Adult Use of Marijuana Act?